flareteam/flare-engine/docs/gen/attribute-reference.md

 `color`, defined as: `int, int, int : Red, Green, Blue`

+`predefined_string`, same as a string, but uses a value defined elsewhere

 `alignment`, defined as: `["topleft", "top", "topright", "left", "center", "right", "bottomleft", "bottom", "bottomright"]`

 `direction`, defined as: `["N", "NE", "E", "SE", "S", "SW", "W", "NW", int]`.
 If defined as an integer, the value must be between 0-7 inclusive.